A city centre which is welcoming to all

 A range of services were highlighted during engagement activities as being beneficial to local communities, with free to use activities (such as museums and libraries), health services and food shops receiving the broadest support.
 We can support proposals for these, and explore business rates incentives to encourage new provision.

-City centre surfaces
+City centre accessibility

 The quality of 'surface treatments' (of streets, roads, pavements) across the city has been highlighted during engagement activities as an issue for many people, particularly those with mobility issues.